foley61/RealEstateApi/README.md

 Secure: The Helmet-powered API keeps your data safe and secure.

-User-Friendly: Get started immediately with our easy-to-use APIs.
+User-Friendly: Get started immediately with this easy-to-use APIs.